jclo/rview/README.md

 And, `RView` takes care to update the style attributes `top` and `left` of the DOM element `rect` when the values of `state.top` and `state.left` change.

-### Components Exchanging Messages
+### Messages

-`RView` implements a mechanism that allows to components to communicate together.
+`RView` implements a mechanism that allows the components to communicate together.
 Look at the code:

 ```javascript